AshrafIb/Airbnb/README.md

 https://medium.com/@ashraf.menteribrahim/neighbourhood-type-of-property-or-tv-which-factor-influences-airbnb-prices-in-seatle-5bd8fb0296ae

 # Data
-Für diese Untersuchung habe ich die Airbnb Daten des Jahres 2016 für die Stadt Seatle genommen.
-Diese Grundlage umfasst mehr als 3000 Einträge und fast 100 features.
+For this analysis I took the Airbnb data of the year 2016 for the city of Seatle.
+This basis contains more than 3000 entries and nearly 100 features.

 # Steps of Analysis
 1) Understanding the features </br>